-Eszter Vamos, Fiona Hamilton and Christopher Millett have received grant funding from the National Institutes of Health Research (NIHR).
-Mariam Molokhia has received grant funding and reimbursement for travel expenses from the Serious Adverse Events Consortium; she has received funding from AstraZeneca for drug safety studies; she was supported by an NIHR postdoctoral award during the study; she has received grants from the European Commission's Seventh Framework Programme; and she has received payment for lectures from the University of Michigan.
-Azeem Majeed has received a grant from the UK Department of Health, Alex Bottle has received grant funding from Dr. Foster Intelligence and the National Insitute for Healthcare Research.
+Eszter Vamos, Fiona Hamilton and Christopher Millett have received grant funding from the National Institutes of Health Research, Mariam Molokhia has received grant funding and reimbursement for travel expenses from the Serious Adverse Events Consortium; she is a consultant for AstraZeneca; she is employed by the UK Department of Health; she has received grants from the European Commission's Seventh Framework Programme; and she has received payment for lectures from the University of Michigan.
+Azeem Majeed has received a grant from the UK Department of Health.
+Alex Bottle has received grant funding from Dr. Foster Intelligence and the National Insitute for Healthcare Research.
 No other competing interests were declared.